CEBangu/MEG-Decoding/README.md

-# Decoding Speech from Magnetoencephelography Data
+# Decoding Speech from Magnetoencephalography Data

 ## Summary
 This repository contains code relevant to my Master’s thesis, conducted at the Neurospeech lab at the Pasteur Institute de l’Audition, and supervised by Dr. Anne-Lise Giraud.